Emzzy241/Webdesignit-Agency/README.md

 * webpack

 ## Description
-_This is an application where its users can get first hand info's about the Agency's Products and services.
-You also get frequent updates pertaining the Agency._
+_The website for my web agency.
+In this website; you get to know a lot of things about the company, its structure and its past projects._

 ## Setup/Installation
 * First clone the project on your System(git clone _REPOSITORY-NAME_)